Folksonomy: Benefits and disadvantages

-There are several disadvantages with the use of tags and folksonomies as well, and some of the advantages (see above) can lead to problems.
+There are several disadvantages with the use of tags and folksonomies as well, and some of the advantages can lead to problems.
 For example, the simplicity in tagging can result in poorly applied tags.
 Further, while controlled vocabularies are exclusionary by nature, tags are often ambiguous and overly personalized.
 Users apply tags to documents in many different ways and tagging systems also often lack mechanisms for handling synonyms, acronyms and homonyms, and they also often lack mechanisms for handling spelling variations such as misspellings, singular/plural form, conjugated and compound words.
 Some tagging systems do not support tags consisting of multiple words, resulting in tags like "viewfrommywindow".
 Sometimes users choose specialized tags or tags without meaning to others.

 Elements and types

 A folksonomy emerges when users tag content or information, such as web pages, photos, videos, podcasts, tweets, scientific papers and others.
 Strohmaier et al. elaborate the concept: the term "tagging" refers to a "voluntary activity of users who are annotating resources with term-so-called 'tags' – freely chosen from an unbounded and uncontrolled vocabulary".
 Others explain tags as an unstructured textual label or keywords, and that they appear as a simple form of metadata.

 Folksonomies consist of three basic entities: users, tags, and resources.
 Users create tags to mark resources such as: web pages, photos, videos, and podcasts.
 These tags are used to manage, categorize and summarize online content.
 This collaborative tagging system also uses these tags as a way to index information, facilitate searches and navigate resources.
 Folksonomy also includes a set of URLs that are used to identify resources that have been referred to by users of different websites.
 These systems also include category schemes that have the ability to organize tags at different levels of granularity.

 Vander Wal identifies two types of folksonomy: broad and narrow.
 A broad folksonomy arises when multiple users can apply the same tag to an item, providing information about which tags are the most popular.
 A narrow folksonomy occurs when users, typically fewer in number and often including the item's creator, tag an item with tags that can each be applied only once.
 While both broad and narrow folksonomies enable the searchability of content by adding an associated word or phrase to an object, a broad folksonomy allows for sorting based on the popularity of each tag, as well as the tracking of emerging trends in tag usage and developing vocabularies.